deanbot/ts-react-generator/readme.md

 Command aliases can be added to `.bash_profile` (from your user directory).

-See examples below (replace `path/to/ts-react-generator` with the actual path to this project)
+See examples below (replace `path/to/ts-react-generator` with the actual path to this project):

 ```sh
 alias cfc="PowerShell $HOME/path/to/ts-react-generator/functionalComponent.ps1"
 ```

-Be sure to `source ~/.bash_profile` after making the change
+Be sure to `source ~/.bash_profile` after making the change.

 ### Execute PowerShell on Windows

-To execute PowerShell files on Windows: from terminal of choice use `PowerShell`, i.e. '$> PowerShell myFile.ps1`
+To execute PowerShell files on Windows: from terminal of choice use `PowerShell`, i.e. '$> PowerShell myFile.ps1`.